 $750,000 Bodily Injury and Property Damage

-$50,000 Cargo Note: Effective 01/01/2018, you are not required to carry cargo insurance if you transport household good exclusively in passenger cars, motorcycles, autocycles, mopeds or vehicles with a GVWR of 10,000 pounds or less.
+Note: You are not required to carry cargo insurance if you transport household good exclusively in passenger cars, motorcycles, autocycles, mopeds or vehicles with a GVWR of 10,000 pounds or less.

 Registration and License Plate Requirements